ssocean/ScImpactPredict/README.md

 Then, download the provided LoRA weights (runs_dir) [here](https://drive.google.com/file/d/13-ugXsm35AuzOBUlL6jPacY_z8qVIb7x/view?usp=sharing).

 ## Compare with Previous Methods
 With a few adjustments based on your specific needs, it should work fine.
-Since these models train very quickly (less than a few minutes on a single RTX 3080), we won’t be providing the trained models.
+Since these models train very quickly (less than a few minutes on a single RTX 3080), we won’t be providing the trained weights.

 ### We are pretty confident in our methodology and experiments, and you should be able to achieve any of the performance reported in our paper within an acceptable margin.